Lespa-R/Food_project/README.md

 # Data analysis
 - Document here the project: Fuzi_project
-- Description: Project Description
+- Description: the idea is to use restaurant billing history, wheather and several other factors to predict how many customer a restaurant will have.
-- Data Source:
+- Data Source: API wheather + history of friends restaurants.
-- Type of analysis:
+- Type of analysis: I tried for now basic regression and Facebook Prophet.

-Please document the project the better you can.

 # Startup the project